ABOUT US

 Stockperson/ Student

 Studying an Agri-Business at Harper Adams University in Shropshire, Izzy works on the farm when studies allow.
-With a keen eye for stock, she focusses primarily on Fearn’s sheep enterprise, and heads up the lambing shed – a mean feat for an 18-year-old!
-With previous experience wool handling for two shearing seasons, Izzy is hoping to head out to New Zealand for her HAU placement year in summer 2023 – to learn from the very best of NZ’s shearing and wool industry.
+With a keen eye for stock, she focuses primarily on Fearn’s sheep enterprise, and heads up the lambing shed!
+Izzy is currently on her HAU placement year working as a marketing student on an estate in East Fife.

 Lexie Scott